Got a question regarding our 8 week Generation UK funded internship programme? We have compiled a selection of our most frequently asked questions.

 Yes, very easily.
 Just let us know when your application is approved and make sure you choose the same start date, then it won’t be any trouble at all.
 It’s unlikely that you’ll complete the same internship, but if we know well in advance then we’re more than happy to arrange the same accommodation for you and a friend.

 Although your internship will be full time, you’ll have the weekends to explore China!

-We are still accepting applications on a rolling basis from students and graduates from universities in England and Northern Ireland only.
+We are accepting applications on a rolling basis from students and graduates from universities in England, Northern Ireland, Scotland and Wales.